 DAY BY DAY DETAILED ITINERARY

-Spend the morning kayaking, swimming, snorkelling or stand up paddleboarding.
+Spend the morning kayaking, swimming, snorkeling or stand up paddleboarding.
 The Flores sea is quite calm on this side of the island and ideal to practice your skills.

 Wake up by 4.30 am and head up to Kelimutu for the sunrise.
 It takes about 45 minutes through winding mountain roads to get to the park entrance.
 You will have to pay a park entrance fee of IDR 150,000 (11 USD) on weekdays and IDR 225,000 (17 USD) on Sundays.
 Make sure you dress warm and wear comfortable shoes.
 Enjoy the morning at the volcanic lakes and head back after breakfast.